-CBIZ’s Abandoned and Unclaimed Property group helps you reduce your risk of AUP exposure.
-We work with companies to implement best practices to manage gift certificates, consumer rebate programs, uncashed checks, dividend payments, inactive bank accounts and other common forms of abandoned property.
-Other services we provide include:
+CBIZ’s Abandoned/Unclaimed Property group helps you reduce your risk of exposure.
+We work with companies to implement best practices to manage gift certificates, consumer rebate programs, uncashed checks, dividend payments, inactive bank accounts, and other common forms of abandoned property.

-- Management of the voluntary disclosure filing process for companies with reporting deficiencies, including all correspondence with the state, the drafting of voluntary disclosure agreements and amnesty filings, anonymous inquiries, and negotiations regarding extrapolation methodologies for years in which no information exists.
+- Abandoned/Unclaimed Property Controversy: Use our team to manage the voluntary disclosure filing process for reporting deficiencies, including all correspondence with the state, the drafting of voluntary disclosure agreements and amnesty filings, anonymous inquiries, and negotiations regarding extrapolation methodologies for years in which no information exists.

-- Review of accounting and treasury practices and entity structures when related entities are domiciled in different jurisdictions to identify the holder and address successor liability issues.
+- Accounting Practices Review: Perform a review of your accounting and treasury practices and entity structures when related entities are domiciled in different jurisdictions to identify the holder and address successor liability issues.

-- Analysis of foreign escheat requirements and advisement on the escheat of foreign property held by U.S. corporations.
+- Foreign Escheat Requirements: Enlist our team to perform analysis of foreign escheat requirements and advisement on the escheat of foreign property held by U.S. corporations.

-- Preparation and filing of annual unclaimed property reports.
+- Tax Form Preparation and Filing: Receive assistance with annual unclaimed property reports.